 - Place 3 slices of bologna on one half of the bread and top with 2 slices of American cheese.
 You can also put one slice of cheese down first followed by the bologna and the other slice of cheese.

 - Top the cheese with an enormous handful of crispy potato chips.

 - Put the second piece of bread, mayo side down, on top of the pile of potato chips.

 - With your hand, firmly press the whole sandwich down to crush the chips.

 I hope you make one of these, and when you do, please pile the chips high and give a good, solid SMOOSH.
 Enjoy.

 Thank you so much for spending some time with me today.
-Take care, and have a lovely day.